hershyz/hershyz/README.md

 ## 👋 &nbsp;Hey there!
 I'm Hrishikesh.

-- 🎓 Sophomore at the Gwinnett School of Mathematics, Science, and Technology.
+- 🎓 Student at the Gwinnett School of Mathematics, Science, and Technology.
 - 💻 Currently exploring ML and fullstack frameworks.
 - ⚙️ Working on [HackGwinnett](https://github.com/hackgwinnett).